About | Home | Search

 #

-# If you have a source-installed sendmail in ~/src (where this howto puts
+# If you have a source-installed sendmail in ~/src (where this HOWTO puts

 # it) with your sendmail.mc and submit.mc files in cf/cf/, you can run this